-AGPAL Group of Companies and partners awarded Department of Health tender to develop Health Care Home resources
+AGPAL Group awarded tender to develop Health Care Homes resources

 Earlier this year the Department of Health (DoH) requested tender submissions for the development of a suite of educational resources for Health Care Homes in Australia.
 Partnering with CFEP Surveys, the AGPAL Group of Companies were successfully awarded this contract in November 2016.

 The DoH is transforming Australia’s primary health care system by improving the provision of care for people with chronic and complex conditions.
 The Health Care Home model is an evidence-based, coordinated, multi-disciplinary model of care; it provides doctors, nurses and other healthcare professionals greater flexibility to shape care around an individual patient’s needs and encourages patients to participate in and direct their own care.

 This internationally adopted model is set to revolutionise the future of Australia’s health care provision and will be rolled out over a three year period.